qhqdb/west-korea/README.md

 ### 👋 Hi, and welcome to my GitHub!

-🔭 Currently I am working on creating Materialize CSS templates for quick and easy website deployment by small business owners like me.
+🔭 Currently I am working on creating website templates using Node and Materialize for quick and easy deployment by small business owners like me.

 🌱 I am avidly learning computer science topics and new technologies to kickstart an early career in software engineering.